Lois-Chi/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a Shell script that runs a Python script.
 Write a Shell script that runs Python code.
-Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Write a Python script that prints a string
+Write a Pyhon script that prints an integer